Azure-Samples/storage-dotnet-manage-storage-account-network-rules/README.md

 ---
 services: Storage
-platforms: .Net
+platforms: dotnet
 author: anuchandy
 ---

-# Getting Started with Storage - Manage Storage Account Network Rules - in .Net #
+# Getting started on managing Network rules of a storage account using C# #

       Azure Storage sample for managing storage account network rules -
        - Create a virtual network and subnet with storage service subnet access enabled